-Setting Desc cripti on eMail account for notifications want to co t the e-mai admir i ho Minimum number of characters to be changed The minimum number of characters that users must change in their old password when creating a new one.
-The maximum number for this setting is 99.
-NOTE When you reset the password for an existing user, this setting is not validated. ng a Minimum number of digits The minimum number of digits that a password must contain.
-The maximum number for this setting is 99.
-Minimum number of letters The minimum number of letters that a password must contain.
-The maximum number for this setting is 99. ord Minimum number of special characters pass word cont er of s ain.
-T ed: at a ! " # \$ % & , () + , - / : ; < = > ? [\] ^ { I } ~ ' The maxiı num numt er fo r this setti ng is 99.
+Setting Desc cripti on eMail account for notifications want to co t the e-mai admir i ho Minimum number of characters to be changed must new 99. char one.
+E Wh nge in The n ien yo their naxim ou res er of or old produced in the control of the control assw iumb e pas ord w er for swore then of this creatii settin an ng a Minimum number of digits must ain.  er of one ď Minimum number of letters must ain.  er of l naxim ord Minimum number of special characters The minimum number of special characters that a password must contain.
+The following special characters are allowed: ! " # \$ % & , ( ) + , - / : ; < = > ? [ \ ] ^ { I } ~ ' The maxir num numb er fo r this setti ng is 99.

 Setting Description Minimum length of password The minimum number of digits, letters, and special characters that the password must contain, based on the previous three settings.
 The maximum number for this setting is 99.
 Minimum number of failed logins before auto disable This is the number of allowable attempts with the wrong password before the account is locked.
 The maximum number for this setting is 99.
 Password expiration days The number of days until users must change their password.
 The maximum number for this setting is 9999.
 Number of days before password expiry warning The number of days before a password is due to expire, when users are notified of the pending expiration date and given the opportunity to change their password.
 A warning message is displayed every time users log in using any Dimensions RM tool.
 The maximum number for this setting is 999.
 Number of previous passwords (history) to be stored The number of passwords to be stored for each user.
 Users will not be allowed to reuse any of these passwords.
 The maximum number for this setting is 9999.
 Number of days to store previous passwords (history) The number of days to store any previously used passwords.
 When the limit is reached, the stored passwords are deleted.
 The maximum number for this setting is 9999.
 Start date to apply password rules for on-expiring passwords.
 By default, unless changed as described below, password rules for non-expiring passwords will be enforced starting on 31-DEC-2099.
-If you do not wish for this to occur, uncheck the associated tic mark.
+If you do not wish for this to occur, uncheck the associated tick mark.
 Alternatively, to assign an alternative date for password rules to be enforced, either: select and overtype, as appropriate, the day, month, and year; or click the down-arrow and use the calendar dialog box that appears.